 A closed adoption is one in which prospective parents put their names on a list and adopt a child — usually an infant or a toddler — without actually learning the identity of the birth parents.
 In contrast, an open adoption is one in which the prospective adoptive parents have access to information about the child’s biological parents.
 Indeed, with open adoption, the adoptive parents may have the opportunity to meet with one or both of the child’s biological parents, and they could even decide to stay in contact with each other.

 Generally, most domestic adoptions are open adoptions.
 Many international adoptions are still closed adoptions.
 If you have specific questions about closed adoptions versus open adoptions, please do not hesitate to reach out to an experienced Raleigh adoption lawyer at Kurtz & Blum, PLLC, for immediate assistance.

 Contact Our Raleigh Adoption Lawyers

 Complications can arise during stages of the adoption process.
 One of the key benefits of working with an experienced Raleigh adoption lawyer at Kurtz & Blum, PLLC, is that we can help you to overcome the hurdles standing between you and finalizing the adoption.
 Issues can arise in a number of different ways — from a biological father or biological mother remerging and attempting to reassert parental rights and stop the adoption to potential legal challenges with your home study or your background paperwork.

 Whatever issues arise, we will protect your rights and help you to find solutions.
-Whether you are considering a step-parent adoption, grandparent adoption, a closed adoption, an open adoption, an independent adoption or an agency adoption, we want to help you.
+Whether you are considering a step-parent adoption, a grandparent adoption, a closed adoption, an open adoption, an independent adoption, or agency adoption, we want to help you.
 Call or reach us online today to discuss your case.